camunda/camunda-docs-static/optimize/content/introduction/downloading-camunda.md

 # Prerequisites

 Before downloading Optimize, make sure you have a JRE (Java Runtime Environment), or better, a JDK (Java Development Kit) installed.
-It is requireds to install version Java 8.
+It is required to install Java version 8.

 [Download JDK 8][get-jdk]